Introduction

 - notary public, or

-- commissioner for taking affidavits.
+- other commissioner for taking affidavits.

 Quick links